mariusavram123/cisco-notes/ENCOR/EIGRP.md

 - The hold time decrements, and upon receipt of a hello packet, the hold time resets and restarts the countdown

 - If the hold time reaches 0, EIGRP declares the neighbor unreachable and notifies DUAL of a topology change

+- Timers between neighbors does not have to match at all.
+It is recommended to match but they can be different

 #### Convergence